Applicants are required to meet the following criteria:

 3) The application is available online at https://ptcasdirectory.apta.org/39/List-of-PTCAS-Programs?qst=.
 The deadline for submission is OCTOBER 1st of every year.
 Students should plan to have all application materials completed by the OCTOBER 1st deadline.
 The department will accept GRE exams taken before the OCTOBER deadline even if the scores don't arrive until NOVEMBER 1.

 5) All prerequisite requirements must be met by the end of the Spring semester immediately preceding the start date of the program.
-Please utilize this DPT Evaluation form when applying and for your own personal tracking of your progress.

 Note: While a 3.0 undergraduate GPA is the minimum to apply to the DPT program, due to the competitiveness of the program, this does not assure admission to the program.